ViktorHaag/old-huron-archive/content/posts/underpinning-factions-in-traveller.rst

 I'm not treating their provided list as exhaustive as I don't interpret their rules to suggest that its list should be.
-Accordingly, in my examples, I've added a few ideas that seem at the same general level of scope as the ones on their list, that more direclty tie to my background:
+Accordingly, in my examples, I've added a few ideas that seem at the same general level of scope as the ones on their list, that more directly tie to my background:

 - *Innovation* -- A notion of progress, especially technical progress is important to the faction.